MLB Sunday Leadoff

-Peacock's coverage will include 19 Sunday regular season games during the 2023 MLB season, starting at either 11:30 a.m., 12:00 p.m., or 1:00 p.m.
-ET.

 History

 In March 2022, it was reported by The Wall Street Journal that NBC Sports was finalizing an agreement to establish a new package of Sunday afternoon games beginning in the 2022 MLB season.
 The package would be a successor to TBS's previous Sunday afternoon package during the later half of the season; as part of a contract renewal, TBS replaced these games with a new Tuesday night package across the entire regular season.

 As a prelude to the deal, Peacock had exclusively aired a June 2021 series between the Philadelphia Phillies and San Francisco Giants.
 It was co-produced by NBC Sports Bay Area and NBC Sports Philadelphia, and featured a broadcast team led by the Giants' lead play-by-play announcer Jon Miller and his partner Mike Krukow, joined by the Phillies' analysts John Kruk and Jimmy Rollins.

 NBC formally announced the deal on April 6, with a reported value of $30 million per-season.
-As part of the agreement, Peacock will also carry the All-Star Futures Game, as well as an MLB content hub featuring classic games and other video content.
+As part of the agreement, Peacock would also carry the All-Star Futures Game, as well as an MLB content hub featuring classic games and other video content.

 On April 13, 2022, NBC Sports announced that the games would be branded as MLB Sunday Leadoff.

 The inaugural broadcast was a game featuring the Chicago White Sox at the Boston Red Sox on May 8.
 The game was also simulcast on the NBC broadcast network, marking its first MLB broadcast since Game 6 of the 2000 American League Championship Series on October 17, 2000, and its first regular season MLB broadcast since September 29, 1995.
-All other games will be exclusive to Peacock Premium subscribers.
+All other games were exclusive to Peacock Premium subscribers.

-In Canada, where Peacock is not available, games featuring the Toronto Blue Jays are telecast by Sportsnet using its regular broadcast team.
-For all other games in Canada and in all other international markets, MLB Sunday Leadoff games are available live and on demand on the MLB.TV subscription service.
+Outside of the United States, the games were carried on MLB's out-of-market packages (including MLB.tv).
+In Canada, the Toronto Blue Jays' appearances were televised as normal by MLB's Canadian broadcast partner Sportsnet, as part of its regional rights to the team.

-For the 2023 season, the amount of games increased to 19.
-Six games will start at 11:30 a.m., ten will start at 12:00 p.m., and 3 will start at 1:00 p.m.
+For the 2023 season, the number of games increased to 19.
+Six games started at 11:30 a.m., ten started at 12:00 p.m., and three started at 1:00 p.m.
 ET.
-For the second consecutive year, one game will be simulcasted on NBC.
+For the second consecutive year, one game was simulcast on NBC.

+On May 13, 2024, Major League Baseball announced the package would move to The Roku Channel for the 2024 season.
+The games are also simulcast on MLB.tv.
+Roku pays around $10 million a year for the rights package.

+On November 19, 2025, the package returned to NBC Sports on a three-year deal.
+Games will still be streamed on Peacock, but will also air on NBCSN, with one game slated on NBC.